 Ilha do Campeche

 One of the big draws of Praia do Campeche is the option to take a boat trip to the nearby island of the same name.
-The boat to the island takes just five minutes from the beach and costs 50 reais, which you need to pay in cash.
+The boat to the island takes just five minutes from the beach and costs 150 reais for a return, which you need to pay in cash.
+Alternatively, you can pre-book a Campeche Island tour for a day trip with transfers included.

 While the waters on the eastern-facing Florianópolis beaches are usually choppy, Ilha do Campeche has a western-facing beach that is protected from the ocean winds, creating a much calmer spot for swimming and bathing.
 The tranquil green waters on these shores make for one of the most idyllic and Instagram-worthy spots around Florianópolis.